stb-gaming/stb-engine/plan.md

 maps shouldnt be to big so that shouldnt be too much of an issue

-anouther thing is, does pixi render things off screen
+anouther thing is, does pixi render things off screen -- no there is no built in culling, set rederable to false